thanhnguyen9/bnb/README.md

 party API to integrate Google Maps).
 Users will be able to book a pet host for specified dates by going to a listing's detail page.

 [Details][phase-four]

-### Phase 4: Interactive Home Page and Listing Details (~2 days)
-I will be replacing the buttons on the home page with actual images that link to sample listings.
-These will be populated in the database.
-I will modify the listing detail pages with more information, mimicking the AirBnB listing detail page.
-Users will be able to favorite listings from the detail page or the search results page.
-Users will also be able to edit their profiles.

-[Details][phase-four]